rentruewang/mind/code/languages.md

 > Programming in rust bogged down to thinkig about language features rather than solving problems.

 Would it become big in the future?
 No, because only people who have learned about C++ would love rust.
 It won't be a successful language as C++ imo.
+Also too FP like, not C like, to be popular.
+Most languages that are popular look like C, also FP has its own issues [(sum types)](./fpoop.md).

 Go: